rayct/python_password_generator/README.md

 # Password Generator Application Version 2.0

-## Python Password Generator using ttkbootstrap
+## Password Generator written in Python using custom tkinter (cttk) for modern UI.

 This application generates random passwords based on user-defined settings.